reserve-protocol/protocol/contracts/plugins/assets/convex/README.md

 # Convex Curve StableSwap Collateral Plugin

+_Note: This plugin was originally developed during the Reserve Protocol Hackathon and was later heavily modified by the Reserve team._

 This repo contains a [Reserve Protocol](https://reserve.org/en/) collateral plugin for [Curve](https://curve.fi/#/ethereum/swap) StableSwap tokens staked in [Convex](https://www.convexfinance.com/).

 This plugin enables the use of any Curve StableSwap Liquidity Token staked in Convex as collateral within the Reserve Protocol.
 There are 3 different types of Liquidity Pools in Curve: